SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: Feature Coefficients By Category

-\cref{tab:feature-coefficients} contains feature coefficients and p-values for our set of 29 features, across our six prompt categories.
-We use a single finance category for this analysis, merging professional finance and professional finance categories.
+\cref{tab:feature_coefficients_category} contains feature coefficients and p-values for our set of 29 features, across our six prompt categories.
+We use a single finance category for this analysis, merging professional finance and corporate and FP\&A categories.